AlgoMaster Logo

 Intuition

-Building on the frequency map idea, we can avoid comparing all 26 entries at every step.
-The trick is to maintain a matches counter that tracks how many of the 26 characters currently have the same frequency in both the window and p.
+The frequency comparison in Approach 2 rescans all 26 entries even though the window changed in only one or two places.
+Maintain a matches counter that tracks how many of the 26 characters currently have the same frequency in both the window and p.

-When the window slides, at most two character frequencies change (the one entering and the one leaving).
-So we only need to check those two characters against their target frequency and update matches accordingly.
-When matches reaches 26, every character frequency lines up and we have an anagram.
+When the window slides, at most two character frequencies change: the one entering and the one leaving.
+Check only those two characters against their target frequency and adjust matches accordingly.
+When matches reaches 26, every character frequency lines up and the window is an anagram of p.

 Algorithm